CHURCH BUILDING: 60 VICTORIA STREET, NORTH GEELONG.

 - Meaning [what does it mean?]

-- Application [what should I think, believe, feel or do?]
+- Implication/Application [What are the implications of this truth?
+What should I think, believe, feel or do?]

 Where is COMA used?